Top Room at the Zoo

-Top Room at the Zoo is the debut independently released album by English musician Lucy Spraggan.
+Top Room at the Zoo is the debut independently released album by the English musician Lucy Spraggan.
 It was released in the United Kingdom on 20 October 2011.
 The album includes the song "Last Night", which she performed the song at The X Factor auditions in 2012.

 Background

 Originally Spraggan released the album independently in the United Kingdom on 20 October 2011.
 After she sang "Last Night" at The X Factor auditions the album peaked to number 2 on iTunes but the album had to be removed by request of The X Factor producers due to a rule change.
 She was told to take down her album and informed that all other The X Factor contestants this year have also been banned until the show is over, in order to give them the same level of exposure.
 In an interview Spraggan said a short-lived romance with an older woman of 27, when she visited America at the age of 18, inspired the majority of her album's lyrics.